sandhyaparna/Data-Science/Modeling/Missing Value Analysis.md

 ### Techniques
 * Mean is not used
-* Do Nothing or create a new category for missing in Categorical data
+* Do Nothing or create a new category for missing in Categorical data - Is_missing_or_not column and then impute the original var with the missing values
 *